This section describes current restrictions of Pgpool-II.

 mode, you cannot use the function though.

-Multi-statement queries (multiple SQL commands on single line) are always sent to primary node (in streaming replication mode) or master node (in other modes).
+Multi-statement queries (multiple SQL commands on single line) are always sent to primary node (in streaming replication mode) or main node (in other modes).
 Usually Pgpool-II dispatch query to appropriate node, but it's not applied to multi-statement queries.

-In the replication mode or master/slave mode, trust and pam methods are supported. md5 is also supported since Pgpool-II 3.0. md5 is supported by using an authentication file pool_passwd. scram-sha-256, cert, and clear text password is also supported since Pgpool-II 4.0. pool_passwd is default name of the authentication file.
+Trust and pam methods are supported. md5 is also supported since Pgpool-II 3.0. md5 is supported by using an authentication file pool_passwd. scram-sha-256, cert, and clear text password is also supported since Pgpool-II 4.0. pool_passwd is default name of the authentication file.
 Here are the steps to enable md5 authentication:

 Login as the database's operating system user and type: